Eukaryotic translation: Elongation

 Elongation depends on eukaryotic elongation factors.
 At the end of the initiation step, the mRNA is positioned so that the next codon can be translated during the elongation stage of protein synthesis.
 The initiator tRNA occupies the P site in the ribosome, and the A site is ready to receive an aminoacyl-tRNA.
 During chain elongation, each additional amino acid is added to the nascent polypeptide chain in a three-step microcycle.
-The steps in this microcycle are (1) positioning the correct aminoacyl-tRNA in the N site of the ribosome, which is brought into that site by eIF2, (2) forming the peptide bond, and (3) shifting the mRNA by one codon relative to the ribosome.
+The steps in this microcycle are (1) positioning the correct aminoacyl-tRNA in the A site of the ribosome, which is brought into that site by eEF1, (2) forming the peptide bond, and (3) shifting the mRNA by one codon relative to the ribosome with the help of eEF2.

 Unlike bacteria, in which translation initiation occurs as soon as the 5' end of an mRNA is synthesized, in eukaryotes, such tight coupling between transcription and translation is not possible because transcription and translation are carried out in separate compartments of the cell (the nucleus and cytoplasm).
 Eukaryotic mRNA precursors must be processed in the nucleus (e.g., capping, polyadenylation, splicing) in ribosomes before they are exported to the cytoplasm for translation.

 Translation can also be affected by ribosomal pausing, which can trigger endonucleolytic attack of the tRNA, a process termed mRNA no-go decay.
 Ribosomal pausing also aids co-translational folding of the nascent polypeptide on the ribosome, and delays protein translation while it is encoding tRNA.
 This can trigger ribosomal frameshifting.